4.3 Periods to Be Presented in Pro Forma Financial Information

 Form 8-K.

-determination, we believe that registrants should evaluate whether the
+this determination, we believe that registrants should evaluate the

-“substantially the same” criteria related to the pro forma financial statements
+“substantially the same” criteria with respect to the pro forma financial

-potentially misleading.
-In addition, the registrant may choose to file that
+In addition, a registrant may choose to file updated pro forma financial

 information in a Form 8-K so that it can be incorporated by reference into an

-effective shelf registration statement or new registration statement.
+effective shelf registration statement or a new registration statement.

 Example 4-9